 Let’s say you find a keyword that gets 5 searches per day.

-Because most long tails have such anemic competition, you can usually rank for them with little to no backlinking.
+Because most long tails have such low competition, you can usually rank for them with very little link building.

 At the #1 spot you get about 60% of the clicks:

 .06 CTR x 5 searches per day = 3 visitors per day